 NOW: There might be as many as eight kingdoms.

-When we were in school, we learned about the three main kingdoms of life (animals, plants, and bacteria) or the expanded version of five, which included fungi and protists.
-However, scientists have now identified more complexity in the classification of life.
-There are currently six kingdoms recognized in the U.S.: plants, animals, protists, fungi, archaebacteria, and eubacteria.
+In our school days, we were taught about the three primary domains of life (animals, plants, and bacteria), or the more detailed version comprising five, which included fungi and protists.
+However, scientific understanding has evolved, leading to a more intricate classification of life.
+In the United States, six kingdoms are now acknowledged: plants, animals, protists, fungi, archaebacteria, and eubacteria.
 Additionally, there could be as many as eight kingdoms, including further classifications within bacteria and protists.

 The Evolution of Knowledge